-“The flowers are for if you really enjoy the band and the music, you take one and you throw it at the stage!”
+“If you really enjoy the band and the music, you take a flower and you throw it at the stage!”

-I was throwing flowers like a champ the rest of the night.
+I was throwing flowers at the stage like a champ the rest of the night.

-There was such a cool vibe to this place, we had a great spot at the bar, the bartenders were cute, I was talking to Greek girls… I didn’t want to leave.
+There was such a cool vibe to this place.
+We had a great spot at the bar, the bartenders were cute, I was talking to Greek girls not understanding half the words they said back to me.

-Panosh asks me if I’m ready for the next spot or if I need to get back to my hotel.
-It’s almost 2 am.
+It’s around 2 am and Panosh asks me if I’m ready for the next spot or if I need to get back to my hotel.

-“What time does everything close in Thessaloniki?”
+“What time does everything close here?”
 I ask.

-I mean if you’re in Greece, partying out with locals, beautiful girls everywhere, greek rock blasting, you’re already launching more flowers at the stage than you’ve ever given to any of your girlfriends, and you’re asked if you want to keep partying or if you want to go home to bed like a little girl with her little pigtails, you rise to the occasion and demand to stay out all night.
+If you’re in Greece, partying out with the locals, beautiful girls all around you, greek rock blasting, you’re launching more flowers at the stage than you’ve ever given to all your girlfriends combined, and you’re asked if you want to keep partying or if you want to go back to your hotel like a little girl, you rise to the occasion and demand to stay out all night.

 That’s what alarm clocks are for anyway, right?

-It’s around 4:30 or so in the morning now, and we walk to their tiny car.
-We drive around for around 10 minutes, park, and start walking.
+It’s around 4:30 in the morning now.
+We walk to their tiny car, all 5 of us get inside and then drive around for around 10 minutes, park, and start walking again.

-It’s initially quiet, so I’m figuring we’re walking to a spot where we can grab a bite, but then, in the distance, I hear the unmistakable rhythmic bass sounds of a club:
+It’s initially quiet, so I’m figuring we’re walking to a spot where we can grab a bite to eat maybe?
+But then, in the distance, I hear the unmistakable sounds of a nearby club.

-“Drinks?” says this tiny server who just appears almost under my arm.
+“Drinks?” says this tiny server who appears out of nowhere, almost from under my arm.

-“Yes one round, and keep them coming!”
+“Yes, one round of beers and keep them coming!”
 Panosh says.